-There comes a time when your old trusty air conditioner just isn’t trusty as it once was.
-It might be going strong most of the time, but you’re pretty sure it’s inefficiency and power hungry ways make keeping it running similar to keeping a petrol guzzling SUV on the road.
+There comes a time when your old trusty air conditioner simply isn’t trusty as it once was.
+It might be going strong most of the time, but you’re pretty sure its inefficiency and power-hungry ways are costing you about the same as a petrol-guzzling SUV.

-Budget – Obviously your budget is often an overriding consideration as to whether you should replace your system or keep your current one.
-If the costs of a replacement is out of the question for your preferred system for now, it’s better to continue using the AC you have until you have the financial capacity to buy a quality energy efficient model that will last and perform well.
+Obviously, your budget is a major consideration for whether you should replace your system or keep your current one.
+If the replacement costs are out of the question for now, it’s much better to continue using the AC you have until you have the financial capacity to buy a quality energy-efficient model that will last and perform well.

-We can give you an honest assessment here at Crown Power of the condition of your system, while not trying to oversell or sell you anything if it’s not needed, since it’s in our interest to be as trustworthy as possible – It’s what we built our reputation on!
+The team at Crown Power can give you an honest assessment of the condition of your air con.
+We won’t try to sell you anything if it’s not needed because it’s in our interest to be as trustworthy as possible.
+It’s what we’ve built our reputation on!